 I keep oranges, apples, pears, carrot sticks and cucumber slices washed and chopped in little containers – whenever hunger strikes, I attack, guilt-free.

-TIP: Other easy, healthy snack ideas include pumpkin and sunflower seeds, yogurt, low-fat cheese, walnuts and almonds, peanut butter on oatcakes and veggie sticks dipped in hummus.
+TIP: Other easy, healthy snack ideas include pumpkin and sunflower seeds, yogurt, low-fat cheese, nuts, peanut butter on oatcakes and veggie sticks dipped in hummus.

 4. Add the yucky stuff to the yummy dishes